Lukas-Netz/se-rwth.github.io/_pages/topics/Language-Engineering.md

 but is much more a framework for compositional language design [[KRV10]](https://www.se-rwth.de/publications/MontiCore-a-Framework-for-Compositional-Development-of-Domain-Specific-Languages.pdf).

-## Language Engineering in The Large
+## Language Engineering in the Large
 To efficiently engineer languages in the large, we need all the help that we can get.
 As software languages are software too, it is not surprising that the following techniques are largely discussed in [[CFJ+16]](#CFJ+16) and they